Why JustFly.com wants you to ‘cancel’ your flight

 Guess what?
 My credit card statement still showed a $150 cancellation charge!

-Assuming Synchrony Bank, my credit card issuer was smart, I filed a dispute with them and provided them a complete copy of the call recording — however, for some reason the dispute was resolved in JustFly’s favor as the merchant stated that they had clearly spelled out cancellation policy on their Terms & Conditions page — even though the call recording clearly proves the representative negotiating a lower cancellation fee, as follows.
+Assuming Synchrony Bank, my credit card issuer was smart, I filed a dispute with them and provided them with a complete copy of the call recording — however, for some reason the dispute was resolved in JustFly’s favor as the merchant stated that they had clearly spelled out cancellation policy on their Terms & Conditions page — even though the call recording clearly proves the representative negotiating a lower cancellation fee, as follows.

 Customer Service Call Recording